Online Doctor of Engineering in Cybersecurity Analytics

 Visit the Application Page to apply

 The School of Engineering and Applied Science Online Programs awards the Doctor of Engineering (D.Eng.) degree in Cybersecurity Analytics.
-Offered on weekends, this D.Eng. cohort will begin in January 2022 with a target graduation date of December 2023.
+Offered on weekends, this D.Eng. cohort will begin in August 2022 with a target graduation date of Summer 2024.
 Applicants should normally hold a master’s degree in engineering, applied science, mathematics, computer science, information technology or related field from an accredited institution.

 The D.Eng. in Cybersecurity Analytics empowers the student to plan and implement security measures to protect an organization’s network and systems, implement strategies to track threats and monitor networks for security breaches, build secure and resilient computer systems with subject matter expertise in cybersecurity analytics, advanced tools and techniques for ensuring confidentiality, integrity, and availability of an organization’s data and systems.